jadedec/FirstGame/README.md

 Create a cursor button for pointer on button.<br>

 TODO: <br>
-Check if the coin still exists in main, it maybe removed by click. <br>
+1.Check if the coin still exists in main, it maybe removed by click. <br>
 Don't know how to check the existence for element now.<br>
 Will report the error when JS want to delete the coin but the coin already deleted by click.<br>
 This is not urgent, and can be fixed if change the top of coins into minus to hide them but it is not ideal.<br>
+2.Check the cursor pattern
+Want to use the pattern for main, but can't choose the difficulty anymore.
+Check the radio input.